Kenneth-Macharia/Learning/DevOps/docker/swarm-notes.md

 - Enable swarm on all the nodes, ensure to specify an IP address for the swarm service to advertise on, use the node's public IP since it's accessible by other servers and the other nodes we created as well.(If required by the cloud platform)
 - The node you fire up swarm on will be the leader node, use it to add other nodes, by using either the worker token or manager token on the other nodes.
 This will determine what type on nodes they become in the swarm.
 You can also administer (same as a single node swarm locally) the swarm from it.

-(NB) Worker node have a blank status and non of the docker commands will work for them as they dont have priviledges to administer the swarm.
-Other managers have a reacheable status.
+`Worker node have a blank status and non of the docker commands will work for them as they dont have priviledges to administer the swarm.
+Other managers have a reacheable status.`

 ## Overlay Multi-host Networking